RPDR

 RPDR Requirements

-• A minimum of eighty (80) hours of professional practice in dispute resolution, encompassing roles such as mediation, arbitration, facilitation, and internal conflict resolution within organizations
+- A minimum of eighty (80) hours of professional practice in dispute resolution, encompassing roles such as mediation, facilitation, and internal conflict resolution within organizations

-• Obtain one (1) letter of reference from a peer
+- Obtain one (2) letter of references from a peer

 CONTINUING COMPETENCE PROGRAM (CCP)